syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/column-menu.md

 ## Column menu events

-The column menu in Syncfusion ##Platform_Name## Grid provides a set of events that allow customization of behavior and performing actions when the column menu is opened or clicked.
+The column menu in Syncfusion ASP.NET Core Grid provides a set of events that allow customization of behavior and performing actions when the column menu is opened or clicked.
 The below events are helpful for adding additional functionality or implementing specific actions based on user interactions with the column menu.

 1.The [columnMenuOpen](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_ColumnMenuOpen) event triggers before the column menu opens.